Judge tosses lawsuit from ex-Marine who was jailed in Iran

 WASHINGTON (AP) — A judge has thrown out a lawsuit from a former Marine who was jailed in Iran for more than four years and then denied a multimillion-dollar payout from a special U.S. government victims' fund after an FBI espionage investigation into his travels.

-Judge Richard Hertling of the Court of Federal Claims said in a ruling dated Friday that the court did not have jurisdiction to overturn decisions of the special master who oversees the fund.
-A lawyer for Amir Hekmati said Tuesday that he was disappointed in the ruling.
+Judge Richard Hertling of the Court of Federal Claims said in a ruling dated Friday that the court lacked jurisdiction to overturn decisions of the special master who oversees the fund.
+A lawyer for Amir Hekmati said Tuesday that he was disappointed by the ruling.

 “We will, of course, pursue a prompt and vigorous appeal, and we are confident that ultimately the facts will prevail,” said the attorney, Scott D. Gilbert.

-Feinberg said the documents raised questions about whether Hekmati had misled the government when he said his primary purpose in traveling to Iran was to visit his ailing grandmother.
+Feinberg said the records raised questions about whether Hekmati had misled the U.S. government when he said his primary purpose in traveling to Iran was to visit his ailing grandmother.

-Hekmati has never faced criminal charges and has vigorously disputed the espionage suspicions.
-Lawyers for Hekmati, who was raised in Michigan and served as an infantryman and interpreter in Iraq before being honorably discharged from the Marines in 2005, say any suggestion that he could have been a spy for Iran is impossible to square with the way he was imprisoned and treated there.
+Hekmati has vigorously disputed the espionage suspicions and has never been charged.

+Lawyers for Hekmati, who was raised in Michigan and served as an infantryman and interpreter in Iraq before being honorably discharged from the Marines in 2005, say any suggestion he could have been a spy for Iran is impossible to square with the way he was imprisoned and tortured there.
+They note that he was initially awarded payment from the fund well after the FBI investigation was underway, and that he's never faced any charges.

 The judge's 18-page order did not delve into the specifics of the dispute and instead simply turned on a legal question of jurisdiction.